Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 What You Need Before You Start (The “Don’t Get Rejected” Checklist)

-• Original Passport.
-(Not a copy).
+• Original passport (not a copy)

-• Addresses.
-Every address you’ve lived at for the last 3 years.
+• Address history for the last 3 years

 Can You Fill In A D27 Form Online?